antor940/AFKBot/README.md

 	* "misc" : Miscellaneous options.
 		* "owner" : Minecraft Username of the owner of the bot, so that the bot only replies to him.
 		* "attackMobs" : true/false.
 Wether to attack mobs that are in range(KillAura).
+		* "lookAtEntities" : true/false.
+Wether to look at nearby entities.
 		* "autoEat" : Options of the auto eat.
 			* "startAt" : A number from 1 to 20(both included), example: "startAt": 19 => The bot will start to eat when its health reaches 9,5 food points.
 Default 19.
 			* "priority" : Choose from 'saturation' or 'foodPoints'. 'saturation' -> Bot chooses food with highest saturation. 'foodPoints' -> Bot chooses food with highest food points.